ursulinakoelbener/lumacss-data-mining-in-R/README.md

 9. tidy data

 **Parsing**
-* a parser is a software that takes some text data and builds a parse tree > queryable DOM (Document Object Model)
+A parser is a software that takes some text data and builds a parse tree > queryable DOM (Document Object Model)

 **Process**
 1. check the robots file of the website with 'browseURL(robots.txt)'.
 It tells the robots/scraper what we can scrape and what not.